edenartlab/docs/docs/guides/concepts.md

 - a xander action figure
 - <concept\> as a knight in shining armour
 - <Xander\> as the Mona Lisa

+:::tip
+Note that the concept reference is not case-sensitive, and that Xander, xander, `<Xander>`, or `<concept>` are all interchangeable ways of referencing the concept.
+:::tip

 <Figure src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/xander_generated_images.jpg" caption="Generated images with the Xander concept." />